U.S. Route 91: Utah

+From the State Line to Saint George US 91 followed a semi-circular route that given the name Old Dixie Highway 91 in 2023.
+Washington County officials gave the former segment of US 91 the name as part of an effort to preserve the nickname Utah's Dixie for this region of Utah, co-inciding with the removal of the name Dixie from Utah Tech University.

-From the State Line to Saint George US-91 followed a semi-circular route that is now simply called Old Highway 91, though a good portion of the road is signed as Washington County 91.
-Old Highway 91 continues to Santa Clara and followed what is now SR-8 and SR-18 to St. George.
-Where SR-18 intersects St. George Blvd, US-91 then continued east on St. George Blvd.
+Dixie Highway 91 continues to Santa Clara and followed what is now SR-8 and SR-18 to St. George.
+Where SR-18 intersects St. George Blvd, US 91 then continued east on St. George Blvd.
 (SR-34) until it intersected Red Cliffs Rd.
-From there, US-91 went in a north-east direction, with Red Cliffs becoming Telegraph St. in Washington.
-US-91 followed on Telegraph until becoming Main St. in Leeds.
+From there, US 91 went in a north-east direction, with Red Cliffs becoming Telegraph St. in Washington.
+US 91 followed on Telegraph until becoming Main St. in Leeds.
 After leaving Leeds, Old 91 is still intact until about a half mile north of the junction with SR-228 where its routing runs right into I-15.

-US-91 picks up again in Black Rock in northern Washington County at exit 36 on I-15.
+US 91 picks up again in Black Rock in northern Washington County at exit 36 on I-15.
 It continues parallel to I-15 until just past exit 40, then picks up again on the other side of the freeway.
 This section of the road is not maintained and some of the original paving is still visible between the end of the road at Lower Taylor Creek Trailhead and when normal paving resumes near the road to New Harmony (old SR-144), at I-15 exit 42.
-The road, marked as Old US-91, then runs north through Kanarraville and into Cedar City near exit 57, merging into Main St (SR-130) until near the city border with Enoch just past exit 62.
-Old US-91 continues to parallel I-15 to Summit.
+The road, marked as Old US 91, then runs north through Kanarraville and into Cedar City near exit 57, merging into Main St (SR-130) until near the city border with Enoch just past exit 62.
+Old US 91 continues to parallel I-15 to Summit.
 The road crosses I-15 again at exit 71 and continues its original route through Parowan, merging with SR-274 after briefly running along modern SR-143.
 There is no additional signage in Parowan to indicate the original route, though historical maps show that it follows SR-271 through Paragonah.
 There are some frontage roads along I-15 through Beaver that may be sections of the original highway in Iron County.